Beyond Ashwagandha: 5 Ayurvedic Herbs for PMOS (PCOS) That Deserve More Attention

 1. Shatavari (Asparagus racemosus)

-Modern interest in Shatavari has grown, with preliminary research exploring its phytoestrogenic properties and potential role in supporting menstrual regularity.
-It's not a hormone replacement — it doesn't introduce estrogen into your system.
-Rather, it may help support the body's own hormonal signalling pathways.
+Interest in Shatavari has grown, with preliminary research looking at its phytoestrogenic properties and possible role in supporting menstrual regularity.
+It's not a hormone replacement, it doesn't introduce estrogen into your system.
+It may instead help support the body's own hormonal signalling pathways.

-What this means for PCOS: Women with PCOS often experience irregular or absent periods partly due to disrupted ovulation.
-Herbs that may support the body's natural cycle rhythms — rather than override them — are an area of active research.
+What this means for PCOS: Women with PCOS often have irregular or absent periods partly because of disrupted ovulation.
+Herbs that may support the body's natural cycle rhythms, rather than override them, are an area of active research.

 ⚠️ Note: Research on Shatavari is still largely preclinical or based on traditional use.
 Speak with a BAMS-qualified Ayurvedic practitioner before adding it to your routine.